 So where else can mice enter your house?

-Can Clean Houses Get Mice under It?
+Can Clean Houses Get Mice Under It?

-Mice can definitely enter and live under your clean house.
-Under your house is usually a dark, damp area.
-Many houses have basements which are ideal areas for mice to dwell.
+Many houses have basements, which are ideal areas for mice to dwell.
 Mice will also reside in crawl spaces under homes.

-Can Clean Houses Get Mice under the Siding?
+Can Clean Houses Get Mice Under the Siding?

-A common entry point for mice is where the siding of your house meets the foundation.
-Sometimes siding is not secured to the foundation around your house, or it becomes loose, making it easy for mice to get into the siding and eventually into your home.
+Sometimes, the siding is not secured to the foundation around your house, or it becomes loose, making it easy for mice to get into the siding and eventually into your home.

 What Are You Bringing into Your Home?

-As I said earlier, I saw a mouse in my house after I had gone grocery shopping.
-So, check what you’re bringing into your house, especially groceries, old cardboard boxes, and pet food.
+As I said earlier, I saw a mouse in my house after grocery shopping.

 How Many Homes Have Mice?